Save it for later!

 Summer daily routines can be looser in structure, but a few “touch points” during the day will keep everyone feeling better.

-Mealtimes are a great thing to keep on a schedule to create a nice rhythm to your days and avoid meltdowns.
+Mealtimes are a great way to keep a schedule and create a nice rhythm to your days, helping to avoid meltdowns.

 Keeping a chore chart is also an excellent way to keep your home humming along in the Summer.